 During the setup, Money View app will read your contacts and SMS messages.
 You’ll be requested to activate the permissions for the same.
 The installation process will run every time you open this application because it will read your messages to find bank related transactions.

-This budgeting app linked my debit card number with the bank account correctly.
+This budgeting app linked my debit card number to the bank account correctly.
 The transaction data for the same was correct.

 This application was able to read all the messages that were sent by the bank immediately after the successful completion of online transactions.